 Role Interaction design, Prototyping

-First Steps After getting feedback from runners who run at low visibility conditions, I started sketching the layout of the LED strips and the integration of the lilypad and accelerometer into the jacket.
+First Steps After getting feedback from runners who run in low visibility conditions, I started to sketch the layout of the LED strips and the integration of the lilypad and accelerometer into the jacket.

-Integrating the Physical and Digital Some of my considerations included where to place the accelerometer to get an accurate reading on the runner's pace and how to safely secure the LED strips while remaining comfortable and visible during the run.
+Integrating the Physical and Digital Some of my considerations included where to place the accelerometer to get an accurate reading from the runner's pace as well as how to safely secure the LED strips while remaining comfortable and visible during the run.
 I used an Arduino controller to make the color of the LED strips responsive to the data of the accelerometer.

 Movement Determines the Jacket's Lights As the pace of the runner increases, the color turns green.
 However as it decreases, the color changes from green to red, thereby reminding the runner to pick up the pace.

 Learnings and Outcome My jacket was presented in a fashion show at the end of the course.
 I learned how to integrate hardware to create a wearable without impacting the user's comfort or experience.